 |The Woodcock Johnson Test is given by a professional administrator with each child individually and they will go over test results with you in person.
 This is such a nice feature in those early years when you are not sure if homeschooling is working or if you have children with special needs.
 We have used this test option every year and they were the people who told us about vision therapy and curriculum for our dyslexic/struggling reader!|

 |The Iowa Achievement Test can be administered by parents and is inexpensive.|

 |Some tests require administration by individuals with a B.A. or B.S.
 Be sure to research this if this is an area of concern for you.|

 With God, all things are possible (Matthew 19:26)!
-It won’t ever be perfect— most days will be pretty average, but starting the school day in prayer with God as the focus, it turns out beautifully!
+It won’t ever be perfect, but starting the school day in prayer with God as the focus, it can turn out beautiful.
 I still don’t always understand how it is possible that we are thriving, but then I turn my thoughts to the Creator of the universe and remember who God is!
 What can’t He do?!
 Absolutely nothing.
 He blesses our homeschool and He can bless yours too!
 Let God guide you and, as Jamie Erickson says, “Homeschool Bravely!”

 2 thoughts on “The Hesitant Homeschooler’s Guide to Homeschooling…and Thriving!”

 What a wonderful well written post.
 I love learning about homeschooling, is something close to my heart.

 Who knows And it may becomes a calling for me too ❤️